tenstorrent/polaris/README.md

    ```bash
    conda update -n base -c conda-forge conda
    ```
+3. Conda environment initialization: The install script prompts the user to initialize conda with your shell.
+After this step, the user needs to log out and login again  (or, exit the terminal and start a new terminal session).

+4. To enable conda command on the path, run
+    ```
+    source <your-conda-install-path>/etc/profile.d/conda.sh
+    ```

 #### User Environment Setup
 1. Create and activate the Polaris environment.
 The conda environment will